What Is A Home Seller’s Pre-Inspection And Should You Consider Getting One Before Listing Your Home?

 A pre-inspection report can help you avoid unpleasant surprises down the road.
 Nobody wants to find out that there’s a plumbing problem or issues with the foundation once you’re under contract and the buyer is ready to close on the property.

 By getting a pre-inspection, you can learn about potential problems with your home early on.
-This information will give you more time to address any issues with the house.
+This information can give you more time to address any issues with the house.

 You’ll Be Able To Prioritize Needed Repairs